thingSoC/TSOC_GROVEY_ONE/README.md

 # TSOC_GROVEY_ONE
 **TSOC_GROVEY_ONE** is a ATMEGA328 based board, an Embedded Module for thingSoC.

-The **TSOC_GROVEY_ONE** connects any thingSoC or Mikrobus module to the Arduino Development environment, with the origianl processor, the ATMEGA328P.
+The **TSOC_GROVEY_ONE** connects any thingSoC or Mikrobus module to the Arduino Development environment, with the original processor, the ATMEGA328P.

-The **TSOC_GROVEY_ONE** allows you to connect thingSoC, Mikrobus, and/or Grove System Modules all at the same time.
+The **TSOC_GROVEY_ONE** allows you to connect [thingSoC](http://thingsoc.github.io/), [Mikrobus](http://www.mikroe.com/mikrobus/), and/or [Grove System](http://www.seeedstudio.com/blog/2016/03/09/tutorial-intro-to-grove-connectors-for-arduinoraspberry-pi-projects/) Modules all at the same time.
-THis gives you maximum flexiblity for parts selection and reuse.
+This gives you maximum flexiblity for parts selection and reuse.

+THe thingSoC "Grovey Series" was designed as "Everyday Electronics", a no-frills, low cost approach to modular embedded product design.

 ---------------------------------------